 The aim of the P&F is to serve the College community, and enrich the educational experiences available to students at our College.
 Through much of the volunteer work done by the P&F, funds are raised, and ultimately donated back into the College by purchasing items that the students will have access to as part of the available learning and co-curricular opportunities at the College.
 In recent years, the P&F have bought instruments for the music department, funded the building of the student IT hub, and purchased sustainably-built benches for a number of outside student seating areas on the College grounds.

 The P&F have regular evening meetings held at the College, and all volunteers are invited to attend.
 The meetings are an excellent opportunity to discuss upcoming events, as well as ways in which the Association can ultimately enrich the learning experience of the students at the College.
 There is no ongoing commitment to attend the meetings, nor is there an obligation to volunteer in any events if attending.

 The P&F are responsible for hosting a number of one-day, short events at the College.
 These events include:

 The Organisation Skills Program is a volunteer-led program which aims to assist students with developing their organisational skills and ultimately, empowering them to feel confident and comfortable in how to approach their workload.
-The program involves volunteers going into (mainly junior) classes, during a time pre-arranged with the classroom teacher, to work on a range of skills.
-Such skills include: locker organisation, using the homework diary effectively, developing skills in preparing for assessments and exams, keeping folders and satchels tidy, and developing an efficient and effective approach to study.
+The program involves volunteers going into Year 7 classes at an arranged time with the classroom teacher, to work with students on a range of skills.
+Such skills include: locker organisation; using the homework diary effectively; developing skills in preparing for assessments and exams; keeping folders and satchels tidy; and developing an efficient and effective approach to study.

-If you have any questions regarding volunteering at the College, please get in contact with Sarah Shallcross (Community Development Coordinator) via email at email@example.com or by phone on 9739 2220
+If you have any questions regarding volunteering at the College, please get in contact with Natalie Virgona (Community Development Coordinator) via email at email@example.com or by phone on 9739 4022.